 In fact, in theory, you could use Excel for managing your entire business.
 It could be your CRM, your HR system, your inventory control solution, or your POS.
 It probably isn’t though.
 Why?
 Because these tasks are so important and so specialized that it makes sense to use applications that are designed for exactly that purpose.
 Doing so reduces risk, ensures consistency, and lets you take advantage of custom features that uniquely fit the task at hand.

 All of this applies to the new lease accounting standards, FASB 842, GASB and IFRS 16.
-Here’s why even though we love Excel dearly, it isn’t the right tool for the new world of lease accounting.
+Here’s why even though we love ASC 842 Excel templates dearly, they aren't the right tool for the new world of lease accounting.

 Reason 1: Revisions